 Finally, you’ll want to take a look at your self-care plan every week or so and see where you need to make changes.
 If self-care is becoming stressful, it’s really not beneficial anymore.

-Daily Self Care Ideas
+Daily Self Care Ideas for moms

 If you are not already practicing self-care, one way to start is by incorporating a daily habit.